yeehaa123/yeehaa.io/yeehaa/ecosystem-architecture/Global Village People.md

-# Global Village People

 In his revelatory works *The Gutenberg Galaxy* (1962) and *Understanding Media* (1964), Marshall McLuhan already predicts that connecting the world through technology will not lead to further unification.
 Rather, the connective powers of electricity, and the technical media built on top of it, will turn the world into a global village.

 As information travels rapidly across the globe, traditional distinctions between local and global, as well as between different cultures, are eroded.
 The concept of global village designates a contraction of space and time, creating a sense of simultaneous existence for people worldwide.

- >
 > Today, after more than a century of electric technology, we have extended our central nervous system itself in a global embrace, abolishing both space and time as far as our planet is concerned.

 — Marshall McLuhan